 Since Nepal is a country of diversification with its geography and climate, a nature lover can always make it his destination of trekking year-round.
 Usually, four seasons are considered in Nepal, each of which has its particular attraction to offer.
-The best time for trekking is autumn (October-November) and spring (end of February-April).
-Short treks and some Tea Houses treks can be done during the winter season as well.
+Nepal’s best season for trekking and tour is from are in October and November, This is Autumn in Nepal.
+The weather is pleasant, not hot, not cold and you get the best Mountian view.
+Another best season is during the Spring (end of February-April).
+We can do the easy and short treks throughout the year. traveling in the monsoon you need to be more careful.
+We can arrange easy trekking in the winter season as well.

 Facilities during the trekking, Can I charge my Gadgets?

 Most of the Trekking areas like Annapurna, Everest, Langtang, Dhaulagiri, Mustang, and Manaslu, has an electricity facility.
-You can charge batteries along the trek (US$2-3 per hour).
+You can able to charges the batteries along most of the trek in USD 2,3.
 Most of the guesthouses have electricity facilities.
-There are telephones facilities in many villages along the popular trekking routes from which you can make international calls in major cities of Nepal, and yes, you can use your Cell Phones too.
+There are telephone facilities in many villages along the popular trekking routes from which you can make international calls in major cities of Nepal, and yes, you can use your Cell Phones too.

 How many miles and hour do we walk per day?

-Trekking in Mountain means, you must be in good health and physical condition.
-Most days have four to five hours of walking, but some days are up to seven hours.here is no rule on how many miles you walk per day.
+for Trekking in Nepal, you need to normal fit and it depends on how many days and which trek you do. for the easy trek, anybody can go, for trekking like Everest base camp and more high you need to be fit.
+Most days have four to five hours of walking, but some days are up to seven hours.
+There is no rule on how many miles you walk per day.
 It depends on your physical fitness and interest.
 Typically, we trek about 5 to 7 hours per day.
 We are likely to walk 9 km to 18 km per day.
 However, it depends on the altitude and condition of the way.
 Be sure that all of our Treks are designed on the principle of working 5 to 7 hours per day.